Design

 5. Encourage users as they proceed

-It might not be necessary for small sign-up forms.
-But if a form consists of dozens of inputs, it is a good idea to display a green tick next to correctly filled out fields.
+Small sign-up forms might not be necessary.
+But if a form consists of dozens of inputs, it is a good idea to display a green tick next to correctly filled fields.

-Imagine you have a checkout form that has a credit card number field.
+Imagine you have a checkout form with a credit card number field.
 It’s easy to make a mistake there.
-Even if the user has filled 16 digits, the number still might be incorrect.
+Even if the user has filled in 16 digits, the number still might be incorrect.
 Add a nice green tick to indicate that everything is fine.

 6. Avoid usernames, use emails